grammyjs/website/site/docs/advanced/middleware.md

 ```

 On line 3, we register `A` behind a predicate function `1`.
-`A` will only be evaluated for updates which pass the condition `1`.
+`A` will only be evaluated for updates that pass the condition `1`.
 However, `filter` returns a `Composer` instance that we augment with the `use` call on line 3, so `B` is still guarded by `1`, even though it is installed in a completely different `use` call.

 Line 5 is equivalent to line 3 in the respect that both `C` and `D` will only be run if `2` holds.